PX4/PX4-user_guide/en/peripherals/remote_id.md

 It has been tested with the following devices:

 - [Cube ID](https://docs.cubepilot.org/user-guides/cube-id/cube-id) (CubePilot)
-- [Db201](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) (BlueMark) - note, only tested via serial port.
+- [Db201](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) (BlueMark) - Tested via serial port.
+Not tested via CAN port.
-- [Db202mav](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) (BlueMark) - less expensive variant without CAN port.
+- [Db202mav](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) (BlueMark) - Less expensive variant without CAN port.
 - [Holybro RemoteID Module](https://holybro.com/products/remote-id) (Holybro)

 Other devices that support the Open Drone ID protocol and DroneCAN should also work (but have not been tested).